zakimjz/zakimjz.github.io/pages/courses/algorithms/hw8.md

 Each line in a file is a source-target-weight triple separated by spaces.

-Your code shoud print out the weight of the MST and the maximum rank of the root node, and the maximum height of the root node in the final MST.
+Your code should print out *only* the weight of the MST and the maximum rank of the root node, and the maximum height of the root node in the final MST (do not print the actual MST edges).
 Compare the time, rank, and height with and without path compression.

 ---

 ## Grading

-Use submitty to submit a PDF and one .py script.
+Use submitty to submit a PDF with the output and one .py script.

 ---